-Location Responsible staff member
+Location Responsible staff member Medical room Sarah O'Neil

 4. Contacting the emergency services

 The headteacher will certify that procedures for ensuring safety precautions are properly managed are discussed, formulated and effectively disseminated to all staff.

 Staff will contact the emergency services in an emergency.
 Staff will alert their colleagues to the incident, if it is safe and appropriate to do so, using two-way radios.